LionelAuroux/pyrser/docs/source/tutorial2.rst

 situations where multiples signatures match the one we are looking for.
-As we just saw, since we can redefine the unique internal identifier generation for the typing system's classes, depending on the method used, we could fall more or leass easily in one of those situations.
+As we just saw, since we can redefine the unique internal identifier generation for the typing system's classes, depending on the method used, we could fall more or less easily in one of those situations.

 For instance, let's assume that our mangling supports function overloads, like the C++ language does.
 Then, let's assume the following symbols to have been